Interests

 Sequence Modeling

-I am a Research Scientist at the Lawrence Berkeley National Laboratory.
+I am a Staff Scientist at Lawrence Berkeley National Laboratory.
 I also lead the Deep Learning Group at the International Computer Science Institute (ICSI), an affiliated institute of UC Berkeley.
-Prior to this role, I was an Assistant Professor (Tenure-Track) for Data-driven Modeling and Artificial Intelligence in the Department of Mechanical Engineering and Materials Science at the University of Pittsburgh, from September 2021 to December 2022.
+Prior to this role, I was an Assistant Professor (Tenure-Track) in Data-driven Modeling and Artificial Intelligence in the Department of Mechanical Engineering and Materials Science at the University of Pittsburgh.
 Before joining Pitt, I was a postdoctoral researcher in the Department of Statistics at UC Berkeley, where I worked with Michael Mahoney.
 I was also part of the RISELab in the Department of Electrical Engineering and Computer Sciences (EECS) at UC Berkeley.
 Before that, I was a postdoc in the Department of Applied Mathematics at the University of Washington (UW), working with Nathan Kutz and Steven Brunton.
 I earned my PhD in Statistics at the University of St Andrews in December 2017.
 My MSc. in Applied Statistics is also from the University of St Andrews.

 One paper accepted in NeurIPS 2025